microsoft/ignite25-LAB511-build-agentic-knowledge-bases-next-level-rag-with-azure-ai-search/lab/instructions/overview.md

 ## Overview

-In this hands-on lab, you will design and implement a **Knowledge Agent** — an intelligent retrieval system that can *retrieve, reason, and respond* over enterprise data using **agentic retrieval** in Azure AI Search.
+In this hands-on lab, you will design and implement a **Knowledge Agent** that can *retrieve, reason, and respond* over enterprise data using **agentic retrieval** in Azure AI Search.

 Unlike traditional search or basic RAG (Retrieval-Augmented Generation) approaches, a Knowledge Agent does far more than retrieve documents.
 It actively plans *how* and *where* to search, intelligently selects the most relevant data sources, and synthesizes grounded, citation-rich responses tailored to user intent.
 This new agentic approach turns static retrieval into a dynamic, adaptive process — capable of delivering deeper insights, more relevant answers, and greater reliability at scale.